earlynerd/XY2Galvo/README.md

 `LASER`: `GPIO22` (Laser enable/modulation signal)

-Important: The XY2-100 protocol uses differential signals, which are typically +/-5V.
-The Raspberry Pi Pico's GPIOs are 3.3V logic.
-You will need appropriate level-shifting hardware (e.g., differential line drivers like the SN75176B) between the Pico and your galvanometer driver board.

 ## Drawing Commands
 `moveTo(Point dest)`: Moves the scanner to a destination point with the laser off.